tamerthamoqa/facenet-pytorch-glint360k/README.md

 # facenet-pytorch-vggface2
-A PyTorch implementation  of the [FaceNet](https://arxiv.org/abs/1503.03832) [1] paper for facial recognition using Triplet Loss and Cross
+A PyTorch implementation  of the [FaceNet](https://arxiv.org/abs/1503.03832) [1] paper for training a facial recognition model using Triplet Loss and Cross
 Entropy Loss with [Center Loss](https://ydwen.github.io/papers/WenECCV16.pdf) [2].
 Training is done on the [VGGFace2](http://www.robots.ox.ac.uk/~vgg/data/vgg_face2/) [3] dataset containing 3.3 million face images based on over 9000 human identities.
 Evaluation is done on the Labeled Faces in the Wild [4] dataset.
+Please note there are overlapping identities between the two datasets since both are based on human celebrities, overlapping identities were not removed from the training dataset in this implementation.
 A pre-trained model with an accuracy of 91% on the LFW dataset is provided.

 __Note__: While the model trained on Triplet Loss achieved 91% accuracy on the LFW dataset, current implementation of the training using Center Loss with Cross Entropy Loss only manages to achieve 80-83% accuracy on the LFW dataset (only trained using the ResNet34, ResNet50, ResNet101 architectures).
  By looking at David Sandberg's [facenet](https://github.com/davidsandberg/facenet/wiki/Training-using-the-VGGFace2-dataset#difference-to-previous-models) repository I suspect the Inception-Resnet architectures using Center Loss would provide a far better result